DanSimon/scalene/README.md

 ## Benchmarks

-Scalene is really fast, possibly the fastest HTTP framework ever built.
+Scalene is already really fast.
-Colossus already is one of the fastest frameworks on the JVM and right now scalene is almost 3x faster.

 Once it's in a more complete state and I start publishing artifacts Scalene will be entered into the techempower benchmarks.
 For now, here's the results of some benchmarks I've run myself:

 This benchmark hits the `/plaintext` route.
-I used whatever was in master at the time with no modifications except frameworks were limited to 1 I/O thread.
+I used whatever was in master in the Techempower repo at the time with no modifications except frameworks were limited to 1 I/O thread.
 I used wrk with 75 connections, 2 threads, pipeline depth of 16.
-Benchmarks were run on my 4-core Intel 6700K 4.0Ghz desktop running Windows 10 with WSL
+Benchmarks were run on my 4-core Intel 6700K 4.0Ghz desktop running Windows 10 with WSL.

 Scalene 1,041,538
 Rapidoid  595,252
 Colossus  357,922
 Finagle 191,574
 http4s

+In another benchmark I ran all the frameworks in a Ubuntu VM